Violin Sonatas from the 20th Century

 Booklet: 16 pp., en/de/fr

-Upon listening to the above recording, I felt that Lydia Mordkovitch’s provenance from the “great Russian school” is obvious.
-She very much adopted Oistrakh’s plain, full, dense tone & articulation, his vibrato: prominent, but still natural-sounding, i.e., not too nervous, nor too heavy.
+Upon listening to the above recording, I felt that Lydia Mordkovich’s provenance from the “great Russian school” is obvious.
+She very much adopted Oistrakh’s plain, full, dense tone & articulation.
+And also Oistrakh’s vibrato: prominent, but still natural-sounding.
+It is not too nervous, nor too heavy.
 Her playing is technically and musically flawless, even superb.
-It is a natural fit for the compositions in this recording (made in 1991), and with Emma Young (violin) and Clifford Benson (piano) she had excellent partners for these compositions.
-For all I can tell, the interpretation here is excellent, expressive, and the recording sound is just fine.
+It is a natural fit for the compositions in this recording (made in 1991).
+And with Emma Young (violin) and Clifford Benson (piano) she had excellent partners for these compositions.
+For all I can tell, the interpretation here is excellent, expressive.
+And the recording sound is just fine.
 I have nothing to compare these recordings with.
 Therefore, I will focus on the music rather than the interpretation in the text below (the times shown are track durations on the above CD).

-I actually felt that this CD is a nice complement to the recording that I discussed in my Listening Diary on 2014-08-19, featuring the two Prokofiev sonatas for violin and piano: No.1 in F minor op.80, No.2 in D major op.94bis, played by Alina Ibragimova and Steven Osborne.
-Those two sonatas are very different: No.1 was written in a stressful period in the composer’s life, and hence may appear rather harsh and difficult to access.
+I actually felt that this CD is a nice complement to the recording that I discussed in my Listening Diary on 2014-08-19, featuring the two Prokofiev sonatas for violin and piano.
+The sonata No.1 in F minor op.80, No.2 in D major op.94bis, played by Alina Ibragimova and Steven Osborne.
+Those two sonatas are very different.
+Sonata No.1 was written in a stressful period in the composer’s life.
+Hence, it may appear rather harsh and difficult to access.
 In contrast, the D major sonata is a lighter, often joyful, sometimes serene, sometimes joking work and may appear easier to get access to.
 I was curious about how the sonatas on the above CD would fit into this scheme:

 This short sonata (12’06” total) was composed in 1947 and features three movements:

 - Moderato (4’32”)